 If these principles be sound, all contrivances for tying or locking the handles of the forceps together are bad.

-Risk to child.-The great danger to the child from forceps delivery is meningeal hæmorrhage.
-There may be hæmorrhage into the brain, but this is much rarer (as 1 to 12) than meningeal hæmorrhage.
+Risk to child.-The great danger to the child from forceps delivery is meningeal hæmorrhage.\ There may be hæmorrhage into the brain, but this is much rarer (as 1 to 12) than meningeal hæmorrhage.
 The hæmorrhage is caused by the driving in of edges and corners of bone, either by the tip or edges of the forceps, or by the projection of the promontory.
 The most vulnerable part is the anterior and lower angle of the parietal bone.
 Hæmorrhage is rather more common around the base of the brain than over the hemispheres.
+The pressure of the forceps blades may so compress the facial nerve or nerves, as to sever their continuity, so that facial paralysis occurs.
+This may be bilateral, † but is oftener on one side only.
+It usually gets well within a fortnight.

 Application.-1.
 If the patient be not anæsthetised, warm the blades, lest the feel of the cold metal be disagreeable.
-If she be unconscious, this is unnecessary.
+If she be unconscious this is unnecessary.
 2. Anoint them with sublimate glycerine.

-The patient should lie with her body across the bed, so that the operator faces the orifice of the genital canal.
+The patient should lie with her body across the ped, so that the operator faces the orifice of the genital canal.
 Seated nearer the patient's back than this, you cannot easily pull in the proper direction.

 Position.-In Great Britain the patient usually lies on her left side; in other countries on the back.
 The left-sided posture has the advantage that less assistance is required.
 In the dorsal position there must be an assistant to hold each thigh.
 As the forceps can be applied quite well with the patient on her left side, there is no advantage in making her change her position.

+Choice of blade.-In the forceps sold by English makers the lock is so made that the right-hand (i.e.

+- \ See Spencer, Obst.
+Trans., vol. xxxiii. - † See Edgworth, Brit.
+Med.
+Journal, January 6th, 1894.

+APPLICATION OF FORCEPS.

-Choice of blade.-In the forceps sold by English makers the lock is so made that the right-hand (i.e. in the left lateral position, the upper) blade is in front of the other when the instrument is locked.
+in the left lateral position, the upper) blade is in front of the other when the instrument is locked.
 Hence if you pass the upper blade first, you will have to pass the lower blade behind it, that is, between it and the perineum, which is inconvenient.
-Therefore pass the ^{} See Spencer, Obst.
-Trans., vol. xxxiii.

-lower blade first.
+Therefore pass the lower blade first.
 By lower blade is meant that lying in the lower or left side of the pelvis.

-Introduction.-Take the lower blade in your right hand.
+Introduction .- Take the lower blade in your

+Fig. 129.--Showing first Stage of Introduction of lower Blade of Forceps: blade passed in antero-posterior direction, its tip impinging on left sacro-sciatic ligament.
+(After R. Barnes.)

+right hand.
 Pass up two fingers of the left hand until they either feel the os, or feel the head meeting the vaginal wall without the intervention of the cervix uteri.
-It is of the first importance that either the os should be felt, or that you should be quite certain that
+It is of the first importance that either the os should be felt, or that you should be quite certain that it is retracted above the greatest diameter of the child's head.

-Fig. 126.-Showing first Stage of Introduction of lower Blade of Forceps: blade passed in antero-posterior direction, its tip impinging on left sacro-sciatic ligament.
-(After R. Barnes.) it is retracted above the greatest diameter of the child's head.
 Carelessness about this point has led to perforation of the vagina, the bladder, and even the abdominal cavity.